Why is China banning officials and state employees from using iPhones?

 What does the iPhone ban mean for Apple and other Western tech firms?

-Apple’s stock price tumbled nearly 6 percent between Wednesday and close of business on Friday, wiping nearly $200bn off the value of the world’s most valuable company.
+Apple’s stock price tumbled nearly 6 percent from Wednesday to the close of business on Friday, wiping nearly $200bn off the value of the world’s most valuable company.

-The ban has also sent a chill through Western companies operating in China generally, amid questions about how welcome foreign firms are in the world’s second-largest economy.
+The ban has also sent a chill through Western companies operating in China generally as they question how welcome foreign firms are in the world’s second-largest economy.

-Even as some Chinese officials stress that China is back open for business post COVID-19, police raids on foreign firms, including the Mintz Group, and recently enacted anti-espionage laws have underscored the difficulty of doing business and accessing information.
+Even as some Chinese officials stress that China is back open for business after the worst of the COVID-19 pandemic, police raids on foreign firms, including the Mintz Group, and recently enacted anti-espionage laws have underscored the difficulty of doing business and accessing information.

 The increasingly tense security environment comes on top of a host of challenges facing foreign firms, including the fallout of the pandemic, intellectual property theft, government discrimination in favour of domestic competitors and regulatory issues.